A guide which steps you through the process of finding the English meaning of an Aboriginal word.

 a) Is it the correct spelling of the word?

-b) Where is the word recorded in the first instance? i.e. council building, street name?
+b) Where is the word recorded? i.e. council building, street name?

 c) Would there be archives explaining the reason the word was used? (for example, council minutes).

 bair-re-bee = tomorrow

 waingwill = moon

 The Djadja Wurrung language is from central Victoria.